ssmirr/appdev-chapters/cookies-vs-session.md

 The differences between `session` and `cookies` are:

  - All of the key/value pairs in `session` are encoded into one long cookie.
-If you store something in `session` and then look in Chrome's developer tools, the key/value pair you stored will not be visible (the way that they were with `cookies`).
+If you store things in `session` and then look in Chrome's developer tools, individual keys will not be visible (the way that they were with `cookies`).
+Instead, there will be one long, gibberish-looking cookie.
+All of the key/value pairs in `session` are combined and encoded into it.

     This is primarily for security.
-If we're storing something important (like the ID of the signed in user), we can't allow users to simply modify it by opening the Developer Tools.

-    `session`, unlike `cookies`, is tamper-proof.
+If we're storing something important (like the ID of the signed in user), we can't allow users to simply modify it by opening the Developer Tools. `session`, unlike `cookies`, is tamper-proof.
  - `session` expires when the user closes their browser.
  - `session` allows you to store more than just `String`s as values.
 You could, for example, store an `Array` of the last 10 product IDs that a user looked at.